sitespeedio/sitespeed.io/docs/_posts/2018-05-24-sitespeed.io-7.0.md

 * If you are a InfluxDB user, your tags now will hold more info (not only category tags).
 Thank you [Icecold777](https://github.com/Icecold777) for the PR [#2031](https://github.com/sitespeedio/sitespeed.io/pull/2031).

-* You can now change safe char for groups/domain in InfluxDB with --influxdb.groupSeparator.
+* You can now change safe char for groups/domain in InfluxDB with ```--influxdb.groupSeparator```.
 Thank you [amic87](https://github.com/amic81) for your PR!

 * To collect the Chrome timeline you should now use ```--browsertime.chrome.timeline``` instead of the old deprecated ```--browsertime.chrome.collectTracingEvents```

 * To collect Visual Metrics add ```--visualMetrics``` (instead of the old ```--speedIndex```)

-* You can now choose for what kind of content you want to include the response bodies when you use Firefox: ```--browsertime.firefox.includeResponseBodies``` 'none', 'all', 'html'
+* You can now choose for what kind of content you want to include the response bodies when you use Firefox: ```--browsertime.firefox.includeResponseBodies``` with the value *none*, *all*, *html*.

-* We finetuned the tabs in the result pages and followed Browsertime and make all output 1 based instead of 0.
+* We finetuned the tabs in the result pages and followed Browsertime and make all output files 1 based instead of 0.
+The first run will now have files named with 1.
+Yep as it should :)

 ## Breaking changes for plugin makers
 For plugin makers or plugin users that uses screenshots or Chrome trace logs there are a couple of changes:

 * The screenshot is not passed as messages anymore to decrease the memory impact.
 If you need them, you need to get them from disk instead of the queue.
 * The Chrome trace log is not passed as messages anymore to decrease the memory impact by default.
 Add ```--postChromeTrace``` to pass around the Chrome trace to other plugins.

+## What's next
+The coming weeks/month we going to take care of bugs, concentrate on making a better guide to deploy sitespeed.io and then it's time for summer vacation :)

 Checkout the full [Changelog](https://github.com/sitespeedio/sitespeed.io/blob/master/CHANGELOG.md) for all changes.